jbcodeforce/jbcodeforce.github.io/docs/blogs/09-30-21/index.md

 In this article I am covering how to develop a simple decision service with the new IBM Automation Decision Service product using Decision Model Notation, a Quarkus app to call the deployed service and a Watson ML predictive scoring model.
 This article is inspired from the work done by [Pierre Berlandier](https://www.linkedin.com/in/pierreberlandier/) on that subject.

-At the highest level the solution looks like in the system context diagram:
+At the highest level the solution looks like in the following system context diagram:

 ![](./images/System-Ctx.png)